Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 Next we consider the proportion of derangements in the action of $\Omega^{\pm}(n,q)$ on nondegenerate and totally singular subspaces.
 Theorem \ref{regssOK} shows that if one restricts to regular semisimple elements, then as $n \rightarrow \infty$ it is sufficient to work in $SO^{\pm}(n,q)$.

-\begin{theorem} Let $q$ be odd and fixed. \begin{enumerate} \item The $n \rightarrow \infty$ limiting proportion of regular semisimple derangements in $\Omega^{\pm}(n,q)$ on nondegenerate k-spaces of positive (resp. negative) type is equal to the corresponding limit for $SO^{\pm}(n,q)$.
+\begin{theorem} Let $q$ be odd and fixed. \begin{enumerate} \item The $n \rightarrow \infty$ limiting proportion of regular semisimple derangements in $\Omega^{\pm}(n,q)$ on nondegenerate $k$-spaces of positive (resp. negative) type is equal to the corresponding limit for $SO^{\pm}(n,q)$.